Processing math: 100%

 I decided to figure it out for myself.

-Let us consider a center-fed dipole antenna of length $\ell$, where the radius of the conductor is $a$.
+Let us consider a center-fed dipole antenna of length , where the radius of the conductor is a.
 Let us further assume that the resistivity of the antenna conductor is zero, and that it has an infinitesimal feed gap.

-To express the dimensions in terms of the wavelength $\lambda$, we define:
+To express the dimensions in terms of the wavelength λ, we define:

 (The derivation for this can be found in section 22.3 in this book.)